 My personal workflow mostly starts with setting the right aperture.
 I usually use about 1.8 for portraits or still life, 2.2-3.2 for groups of people (as you want everyone to be in focus), and also something in that range for macro photography (close-ups of things).

-Now that I’ve decided on my aperture, I will start to adjust the shutter speed so my picture is perfectly lit.
-When it’s sunny, the shutterspeed may here be anything around 2000, when it’s dark, I go as low as 100.
+Now that I decided on my aperture, I will start to adjust the shutter speed in order to adjust the lighting.
+When it’s sunny, the shutter speed may here be anything around 2000, when it’s dark, I go as low as 100.

 When it’s darker outside, you might reach a point where adjusting your shutter speed isn’t enough.
 You already use a low on, but your picture is too dark.
 When you then go lower, your photo might be blurry.

 That’s the moment you can adjust your ISO.
-I like to keep it at about 50-100 until that point and then I go up and choose a higher ISO in order to brighten my images.
+I like to keep it at about 50-100 until that point.
+Then I go up and choose a higher ISO in order to brighten my images.

 And that’s it, there you have it, my typical workflow in manual mode!

-And because I was quite confused at the beginning on what realistic and “normal” settings are, here are a few more of my pictures and the settings (and focal length – will be explained in an upcoming post! ) used, so you get a feel on how those affect your photography!
+And because it is often hard to find out what realistic and “normal” settings are, here are a few more of my pictures and the settings used, so you get a feel on how those affect your photography!